-Sexual Harassment is conduct on the basis of sex meeting one of the following conditions:
+Title IX regulations require each Recipient to define sexual harassment as conduct on the basis of sex that satisfies one or more of the following:

-- An employee of the Recipient conditioning the provision of an aid, benefit, or service of the Recipient on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Recipient's education program or activity; or - "Sexual assault" as defined in 20 U.S.C.
+- Quid Pro Quo: An employee of the Recipient conditioning the provision of an aid, benefit, or service of the Recipient on an individual's participation in unwelcome sexual conduct. - Hostile Environment: Unwelcome conduct determined by a reasonable person to be so severe and pervasive, and objectively offensive (SPOO) that it effectively denies a person equal access to the Recipient's education program or activity - Education program or activity means employment, too! - "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v) "Dating violence" as defined in 34 U.S.C.
 12291(a)(10) "Domestic violence" as defined in 34 U.S.C.
 12291(a)(8) "Stalking" as defined in 34 U.S.C.
 12291(a)(30)